-The walk to the mountain and back is a day-long stagger located at over 4,400 metres or 14,400 feet above sea level tracing a dirt path among looming peaks of green and startling red rocks.
+The walk to the mountain and back is a day-long stagger located at over 4,400 meters or 14,400 feet above sea level tracing a dirt path among looming peaks of green and startling red rocks.

 Meals: 1x breakfast, 1x lunch, 1x Snack

-Transportation: A private transportation,
+Transportation: A private transportation.

-The rainbow Mountain Day Tour, the price is U$ 40 per person
+For the rainbow Mountain Day Tour, the price is U$ 40 per person

 |7 +||People||U$ 80|

 The attractions of each area are discussed in greater detail in the before-to-go introductions.
 Picking the best time to visit any of them. however, is complicated by the country's physical characteristics.
 The Andes season is more clearly marked, with heavy rains from December to March and a warm relatively dry period from June to September Inevitably, though, there are always some sunny weeks in the rainy season and wet ones in the dry.
 If you plan to visit Rainbow mountains (Andean mountain range), then we recommend you to take some trousers suitable for hiking, shorts, T-shirts and trekking shoes for the days; and sweaters, fleeces, hats, scarves and warm jackets for the nights.
 You also should take a sun protection cream, sunglasses, and in some cases, mosquito repellent (depending on the route chosen).
 It is very convenient to have light rain gear available in a daypack (e.g. a waterproof poncho or jacket and/or waterproof trousers) as weather changes quickly and rains can suddenly occur.

 The best time to visit the mountains is in the dry season, you can see more clearly the majestic mountains with their colors